mindee/mindee-api-java/docs/java-shipping-containers-ocr.md

-The JAVA OCR SDK supports the  API  [Shipping containers OCR](https://developers.mindee.com/docs/shipping-containers-ocr) for extracting data from pictures of containers identification.
+The JAVA OCR SDK supports the [Shipping containers OCR API](https://developers.mindee.com/docs/shipping-containers-ocr) for extracting data from pictures of containers identification.

 Using this [sample](https://files.readme.io/853f15a-shipping_containers.jpg) below, we are going to illustrate how to extract the data that we want using the OCR SDK.
 ![sample](https://files.readme.io/853f15a-shipping_containers.jpg)